Contact UsReport fraud or suspicious activity

 - Shred sensitive business records and financial statements before discarding them.

-- Use computer virus protection software such as McAfee Antivirus Plus Software. software.
+- Use computer virus protection software.

 - National Association of Secretaries of State (NASS) Business Identity Theft Task Force